PaulSquires/WinFBE/Help/WinFBX/File Management/CIniFile Class.md

 # <a name="GetString"></a>GetString

-Retrieves a numeric value from the specified section in an initialization file.
+Retrieves a string from the specified section in an initialization file.

 ```
 FUNCTION GetString (BYREF wszSectionName AS WSTRING, _